tonydng/g14/README.md

 	gem 'sdoc', '~> 0.4.0', group: :doc

 	gem "twitter-bootstrap-rails"

 	# Use sqlite3 as the database for Active Record
 	# development and test only
 	group :development, :test do
 		gem 'sqlite3'
 	end

+	# Use postgresql for Active Record production
+	# in Heroku Server.
 	group :production do
 	  gem 'pg',							'~> 0.17.1'
 	  gem 'rails_12factor',	'~> 0.0.2'